tkn-tub/pogona-blender/README.md

 ## Basic Workflow

 - Open an empty scene in Blender (yes, you will likely delete the default cube just to add another cube soon after – but it'll be a special cube!)
+- In the scene properties, set the unit scale to something sensible (e.g., 0.001 if you are working at the scale of millimeters).
 - Add one or more MaMoKo objects: Hit Shift+A (or click on "Add" in the 3D viewport) and select the desired object template from the "MaMoKo" submenu.
 - Select an object and adjust its properties in the properties window under the "Object" context in the "MaMoKo" panel.
 Don't forget to give it a recognizeable name!
 - Transform the object as desired.
 The location, rotation, and scale of the object will be written out to the scene.yaml later on.
 If the "Same as Shape" checkbox for the representation is checked, do not use edit mode for any transformations or deformations as they will be ignored.